The Ultimate Glossary of Project Management Terms

 Everything you need to know about project management terms is here in one list!
 Plus we’ve added handy links to help you dive deeper into different topics with videos, articles and even our round-up of all resources so you can put these important terms into practice with your projects.

-Check back often, as this list is ever-evolving, just like project management itself!
+Check back often, as this list of project management terminology is ever-evolving, just like project management itself!

-Find a term you want defined that isn’t on this list?
+Find a term you want defined that isn’t on this project management glossary?
 Contact the editors via Twitter @ProjectTips with hashtag #PMGlossary and let us know!

 Agile

-A methodology for project and product management, typically used to deliver software projects in an iterative way with short bursts of work called “sprints”.
+A methodology for project and product management is typically used to deliver software projects iteratively with short bursts of work called “sprints.”
 Though initially designed as a process for IT and engineering projects, it has since been successfully applied to other industries like marketing.
 As the methodology has gained in popularity, agile (with a small “a”) has become a general business approach to support a more flexible working style with quick turn-around.

 Arrow Diagramming Method